How to Prepare for Placement Aptitude Tests

 2. You can’t improve in just a week’s time

 Sure, you can practice and get into the exam-solving mode, but real improvement takes time and consistent effort.
-Just like you can’t train for a marathon in a few days, and you can’t become a good communicator after a handful of conversations, you certainly can’t master aptitude with just a few study sessions.
-To truly improve, you need to start early and stay consistent.
+Just like you can’t train for a marathon in a few days, and you can’t become a swimmer by watching swimming tutorial videos, you certainly can’t master aptitude with just browsing through notes and videos.
+To truly improve, you need to start early, study the topics and practice good amount of questions.
 But the good news is, if you put in the effort over time, you will absolutely see progress.
-It’s a gradual process, but one that’s guaranteed to pay off if you stick with it.
+It’s a process, that’s guaranteed to pay off not just in placements but in other career opportunities too.

 3. Conceptual clarity over Shortcuts